owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

 <a name="challenge"></a>
 ## Challenge

-I suck in placing determiners correctly.
+Given a paragraph, place the determiners (a, an, the) correctly.

 <a name="data"></a>
 ## Data